olliw42/mLRS-docu/docs/CRSF.md

 - Tx Ser Dest = serial or serial2 (not mbridge!)
 - Tx Snd RadioStat = off

-Note: Tx Ser Baudrate needs to be greater than or equal to Rx Ser Baudrate in order to provide enough capacity for the serial link.
+Note: Tx Ser Baudrate should be larger than the link data rate in order to provide enough capacity (e.g. in the 50 Hz mode the link data rate is 4100 Bytes/sec and the baudrate should thus be larger than 41000), but otherwise the choice is not critical and largely determined by the user's need.
+The default value is 115200, which is appropriate for all LoRa modes (50 Hz, 31 Hz, 19 Hz).

 ## ArduPilot Setup